cdcabrera/js-simpleloadfile/README.md

 ###Setup your environment

-Fork and clone the repository.
+Fork and/or clone the repository.
 From the terminal change directories into the root of the repository and run...

 ```
 $ npm install